dolgachio/JSX.lol.in.react/README.md

 Does **anybody** actually like React?

-A cherry-picked collection of React criticism.
+A cherry-picked collection of React (and React-tainted) criticism.

 [Open an issue](https://github.com/dbushell/JSX.lol/issues) for content suggestions, concerns, or corrections.